 Can Metacam for cats help treat arthritis?

-That has changed recently with the introduction of a drug called meloxicam in a formulation licensed to treat cats with arthritis or other causes of chronic pain.
+That has changed with the introduction of a non-steroidal anti-inflammatory drug called meloxicam in a formulation licensed to treat cats with arthritis or other causes of chronic pain.
 Marketed under the trade name of Metacam for Cats, it comes as a liquid that can easily be administered orally once a day, using a specially marked syringe.
 It is one of the products that was formerly available only in a canine formulation, but had been used quite widely off-licence in cats.
 The feline product is significantly less concentrated than the canine one, so can be dosed more accurately.
 This is important, as if it is over-dosed, there is a significantly greater chance of developing side effects, particularly vomiting or diarrhoea.

 It is gratifying that we now have another effective feline product in our armoury to help control what we now know to be a very significant cause of chronic pain in cats.

 - 20% of the UK cat population shows signs of arthritis

 - Glucosamine and chondroitin sulphate supplements can help mild-cases